dalvim/Atmel-AT24Cx/README.md

 Please note that the Arduino is very limited in memory: Uno has only 2k SRAM.
 So trying to allocate an array of 1500+ bytes is not a good idea :) Better do it in chunks. :)

+    Copyright (C) <2015>  <Duarte Alvim>

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Error Codes:

     enum ReturnCode { SUCCESS, DATA_TOO_LONG, NACK_ON_ADDRESS, NACK_ON_DATA, OTHER, NO_BYTES_AVAILABLE, DEFAULT_VALUE } ;